pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 <!---- DO NOT MODIFY Progress Bar End--->

-# Building and Running ExecuTorch on Qualcomm AI Engine Direct
+# Building and Running ExecuTorch with Qualcomm AI Engine Direct Backend

 In this tutorial we will walk you through the process of getting setup to build ExecuTorch for Qualcomm AI Engine Direct and running a model on it.